Hank-Williams/Hank-Williams/README.md

 The front-end of my repository can be found at hank-williams.github.io

-This page was created to portray my portfolio of current spatial analysis projects.
+This page was created to portray my portfolio of spatial analysis projects.

 ### Markdown